APENFT (NFT) Price Hits $0.0000

-APENFT (NFT) traded down 0% against the dollar during the twenty-four hour period ending at 21:00 PM Eastern on October 15th.
-One APENFT token can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, APENFT has traded up 0.2% against the dollar.
-APENFT has a market cap of $8.31 million and approximately $24.83 million worth of APENFT was traded on exchanges in the last day.
+APENFT (NFT) traded 0.1% higher against the US dollar during the 1 day period ending at 19:00 PM E.T. on October 18th.
+In the last week, APENFT has traded 0.9% lower against the US dollar.
+APENFT has a market capitalization of $8.21 million and approximately $15.22 million worth of APENFT was traded on exchanges in the last 24 hours.
+One APENFT token can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.